- Average Hyundai Elantra insurance cost is $1,928 per year, or $161 per month for full coverage.

 More notable observations as they relate to insurance cost on a Hyundai Elantra include:

 - Careless drivers pay higher rates.
-Causing frequent accidents will increase insurance cost, possibly up to $2,674 per year for a 20-year-old driver and as much as $596 per year for a 60-year-old driver.
+Causing frequent accidents will increase insurance costs, possibly up to $2,674 per year for a 20-year-old driver and as much as $596 per year for a 60-year-old driver.

 - Earn a discount from your choice of occupation.
-Just about all insurance companies offer discounts for having a job like an emergency medical technicians, nurses, members of the military, accountants, college professors, and other occupations.
+Just about all insurance companies offer discounts for a job like emergency medical technicians, nurses, members of the military, accountants, college professors, and other occupations.
 Earning this discount could potentially save between $58 and $178 on your yearly auto insurance bill, depending on the policy coverages selected.

 - Gender affects car insurance rates.
 For a 2023 Hyundai Elantra, a 20-year-old man pays an average price of $3,800 per year, while a 20-year-old female driver will pay an average of $2,848, a difference of $952 per year.
 The females get the cheaper rate by far.
 But by age 50, the rate for men is $1,756 and rates for female drivers are $1,722, a difference of only $34.